ke-ratau/CONECTING-WHATSAPP-NUMBER-TO-WHATSAPP-CLOUD-API/README.md

 Delete the App: If the number is currently being used on a regular WhatsApp or WhatsApp Business app on a phone, you must delete the account first.
 Go to Dashboard: Log in to facebook.com and open your App.

-STEP 2: ADD THE NUMBER TO META
+STEP 2: ADD THE NUMBER TO META USING POSTMAN

 Go to WhatsApp > API Setup (on the left menu).
 Scroll to the bottom and click Add Phone Number.